Verisran/Verisan-GodotLibraryScripts/README.md

 -
 Request resource, Load and Instance inside worker thread

-Automatically recieve resource to target node
+Ability to assign a custom add callable

-(Currently only implimented to add child to target node, but appending to a object pool is easy to implement, there is a commented out example at the bottom of the script)
+Automatically recieve resource to target node based on provided logic (unless default is used)

 Extra info